cannicj/Digital-Tools/README.md

 ## Project Organization --> needs to be updated in the end!
 ------------

+├── .idea
+│   ├── inspectionProfiles
+│   ├── .gitignore
+│   ├── misc.xml
+│   ├── modules.xml
+│   ├── vcs.xml
+│   └── what_factors_predict_sp500.iml
+├── data
+│   ├── cache/joblib								<- All files from the caching are saved here.
+│   ├── processed									<- Storing of processed files
+│   └── raw											<- Storing of raw downloaded files
+├── notebooks
+│   ├── playground									<- playground to play with the models │   └── analysis									<- notebook with the full analysis
+├── reports
+│   ├── figures										<- figures used in the report and beamer presentation │   ├── 0.0_main.tex								<- main Latex file
+│   ├── 0.1_titlepage.tex							<- storing of the titlepage
+│   ├── 1_File.tex									<- storing of the main content of the report
+│   ├── 2_references.bib							<- references for the bibliography
+│   ├── Presentation.tex							<- beamer presentation
+│   └── packages.sty								<- big file with all packages
+├── src
+│   ├── data										<- all functions (.py) to downoad the data │   ├── features									<- all functions (.py) to build the features │   ├── models										<- all functions (.py) to run the models │   └── visualizations							<- all functions (.py) to visualize the results and for the playground ├── .gitignore										<- gitignore file with files to ignore ├── Dockerfile
 ├── LICENSE
+├── Makefile
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+├── README.md										<- The top-level README for developers using this project.
-    ├── data
-    │   ├── external       <- Data from third party sources.
-    │   ├── interim        <- Intermediate data that has been transformed.
-    │   ├── processed      <- The final, canonical data sets for modeling.
-    │   └── raw            <- The original, immutable data dump.
-    │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jja-initial-data-exploration`.
-    │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
-    │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-    │                         generated with `pip freeze > requirements.txt`
-    │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+├── requirements.txt								<- The requirements file for reproducing the analysis environment ├── setup.py											<- makes project pip installable (pip install -e .) so src can be imported ├── test_environment.py
-    │   ├── __init__.py    <- Makes src a Python module
-    │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
-    │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
-    │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
-    │   │   ├── predict_model.py
-    │   │   └── train_model.py
+└── tox.ini
-    │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
-    │
-    └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io

 ## Project flow